Clogherhead: Name

 Historically, the village was known simply as Clogher (Clochair) or Killclogher (Cill Chlochair) while the headland was called Clogher Head.
 Today the headland remains Clogher Head, the village is called Clogherhead and the townland they are in is called Clogher.

 The headland has a walking trail from the village along steep sea cliffs to the nearby harbour of Port Oriel (Port Oirialla).
 At low tide, it is also possible to walk the beach as far as the Boyne Estuary.
 From the headland and at the harbour there are views of Ireland's east coast from the Mourne and Cooley Mountains in the north as far south as Lambay Island and the Rockabill Lighthouse.

 The headland is also the site of the Red Mans Cave, where Cromwellian soldiers are reputed to have put to death a number of Catholic Priests during the time of the Cromwellian Wars of 1649.

 Public transport

-Bus Éireann route 189 serves Clogherhead, linking it to Drogheda.
-Most buses operate via Termonfeckin and Baltray though a few go via Grangebellew and Ballymakenny.
+Bus Éireann route 168 serves Clogherhead, linking it to Drogheda via Termonfeckin and Baltray.
 Drogheda railway station is approximately 13 km distant.